torresszy/C_projects_samples/image_processing_program/README.txt

-CS 152, Winter 2021
-README file for PA #2: Image Processing
+README file for: Image Processing

+Note: src directory is not included due to privacy reason

 Makefile: file to be used with make.
-Run: make test_images - to compile your code and generate an executable for the automated test code make student_test_images - to compile your code and generate an executable for your tests make all - to do both make clean - remove generated files make gen_score - generate your score on the automated tests.
+Run: make test_images - to compile your code and generate an executable for the automated test code make student_test_images - to compile your code and generate an executable for your tests make all - to do both make clean - remove generated files make gen_score - generate your score on the automated tests

-src: a subdirectory for the C source files images.c - the C file for this programming assignment.
-You will do most of your work in this file. student_test_images.c - a C file that you can use to test your code by hand.
-Add calls
-    to your functions to the main function.
-Add test helper functions as needed. util.c - a C file that contains utility code for reading and writing PPM files.

 include: a directory for the C header files images.h - the include file for image processing code